-Add eggs, water, oil, yogurt, and creamer.
+- Add eggs, water, oil, buttermilk, and creamer.
 Beat on low for 30 seconds until just barely combined.
 Turn mixer up to high and beat for 4 more minutes at high speed.

-Invert cake onto a wire rack.
-Place a plate under the wire rack to catch the glaze as it drips off.
+- Invert cake onto a wire rack.
+Place a piece of parchment paper or silicone baking mat under the wire rack to catch the glaze as it drips off.